GastonZalba/ol-dji-geozones/README.md

   country: 'US', // {string} See country parameter in the DJI API section
   levelsToDisplay: [2, 6, 1, 0, 3, 4, 7], // {array} Order is kept in the Control
   levelsActive: [2, 6, 1, 0, 3, 4, 7], // {array}
+  dronesToDisplay:
+  extent: null,
-  control: true, // {boolean} Create or not the control
+  showPanel: true, // {boolean} Create or not the control
-  targetControl: null // {HTMLElement | string} Specify a target if you want the control to be rendered outside of the map's viewport.
+  targetPanel: null, // {HTMLElement | string} Specify a target if you want the control to be rendered outside of the map's viewport.
+  clickEvent: 'singleclick',
+  language: 'en'
 };

 // SETTING A REVERSE PROXY TO AVOID CORS